tonwaal/EU-grant---Mass-imputation-under-known-totals/README.md

 This code has been parallelized in order to speed up the simulation study.

-The file "Calculate quality measures def.R" contain R code for calculating quality measures.
+The file "Calculate quality measures def.R" contains R code for calculating quality measures.
 This code has been used for a simulation study.

 For more information about the developed methodology and the simulation study, see the final deliverable of the project: "Multivariate Mass Imputation for the Population Census Given Known Totals - Deliverable 3: Final results".